WisconsinRobotics/WRoverPlayground/README.md

 2. WRunt move to and reaches the target beacon
 3. WRunt marks the beacon as visited, changes its own status light, and awaits a certain number of seconds
 4. Repeat steps 1-3 until all beacons have been reached

+## How To Open The Project

+This project uses Docker to efficiently containerize the workspace and make cross-platform development easier.
+Find your host platform below to see how to start development:

+### Linux

+### Windows

+### Mac
+TODO (@Tzanccc): how to do this on mac